raven-os/feathers/README.md

 To work, the albinos service must be started **before** the compositor.
 This may be improved in the future.
 Feathers will create to files "configKey.txt" and "readonlyConfigKey.txt" which contain the keys to both configurations.

 You can edit settings using the albinos editor.
-See the albinos project for more details (well, if they gave them, that is).
+See the [albinos](https://github.com/raven-os/albinos) project for more details.